 Texas Railroad History - Tower 35 - Dallas (Hiland)

-A Crossing of the Houston & Texas Central Railroad and the
+A Crossing of the Houston & Texas Central Railway and the Missouri-Kansas-Texas Railroad

 Above: This image of Tower 35 is from photo MKT117 of the John W Barriger III National Railroad Library.
 The shot was taken by Mr. Barriger

 from the rear platform of his business car as it was southbound on the Katy railroad heading to Dallas Union Station.
 The date is unknown, but late 1930s or early 1940s is a reasonable guess based on other photos in the library.
 The view is looking to the northeast along the Katy.
 The street crossing in the foreground is Airline Drive, and the house visible in the image is still standing (see below), though it has been substantially updated.

 Below: This Feb.
 2017 Google Street view shows the house on Airline Drive